Philip-A7/Dress-Classification/README.md

 Uses dress attributes and sales to recommend dresses.

-This notebook makes demonstrates use of various data science procedures/techniques including:
+This notebook demonstrates the use of various data science procedures/techniques including:
 - Feature engineering
 - Principal Component Analysis
 - XGBoost